sandesh2526/java-prep/Things.md

 ## How Key value pairs are stored inside the hash map

-The hash map contains a table which is first initialized with the 16 buckets(empty array with the 16), these buckets are then filled with the nodes (A map node contains hash, key, value and next variables)
+The hash map contains a table which is first initialized with the 16 buckets(empty array with size 16), these buckets are then filled with the nodes (A  map node contains hash, key, value and next variables)

 These buckets are filled with the nodes.
 For each insertion of node we calculate a hash value using the key which is used to find the index at which the node is to be stored.